 Communications and Technology Co-Chair

-Jennifer Mueller provides public policy consulting, research, and writing services for clients in the public, private, and philanthropic sectors.
-She has written and advised on a wide range of topics, including criminal justice reform, immigration, trade, health care, education, and local economic development.
-Jen previously worked as a practitioner-in-residence at American University’s Washington College of Law’s Spragen Tax Clinic, where she authored several law review articles on political participation and co-edited a book chapter on ethical representation of clients.
-After graduating from HLS in 2000, Jen clerked for Judge Warren Ferguson on the Ninth Circuit Court of Appeals before entering private practice in the Washington, DC, office of Wilmer, Cutler & Pickering (now WilmerHale) as a litigation associate.
+Jennifer Mueller provides consulting, research, training, and writing services for clients in the public, private, and philanthropic sectors.
+She has written and advised on a wide range of topics, including criminal justice reform, immigration, trade, health care, education, gun control, executive compensaion, investment analysis, and local economic development.
+Jen previously worked as a practitioner-in-residence at American University’s Washington College of Law’s Spragen Tax Clinic, where she also taught Remedies and authored several law review articles on political participation.
+After graduating from HLS in 2000, Jen clerked for Judge Warren Ferguson on the Ninth Circuit Court of Appeals before entering private practice as a litigation associate in the Washington, DC, office of Wilmer, Cutler & Pickering (now WilmerHale).
 She has also worked as counsel at The Raben Group and, prior to law school, as an English teacher at the State Language School in Prague, Czech Republic.
-She volunteers as a mentor-editor with The OpEd Project and as a coach for an international mediation moot team.
+A longtime mediator, Jen is on the roster of mediators for the U.S. District and Circuit Courts in Washington D.C. and coaches a law school team that competes in international mediation moot competitions.
+She also volunteers as a mentor-editor and with The OpEd Project.
 A native of New Jersey and longtime DC resident, Jen received her undergraduate degree from UNC-Chapel Hill.